bochkarev87/finalexambot/README.md

 Download the AI model.
 Open terminal and run: ollama pull llama3.2:3b.
 Wait for the download to complete (about 2-3 GB).

 Create a Telegram bot.
 Open Telegram, find @BotFather, send /newbot, choose a name and username for your bot, copy the token.
 The token looks like 1234567890:ABCdefGHIjklMNOpqrsTUVwxyz.
+I forgot to say that you also need NEWS_API TOKEN.
+So create him and put it in code.

 Download the bot code.
 Create a folder, download the bot.py file or copy the code from the repository.